robinst/pict-rs/README.md

     GET /image/process.jpg?src=asdf.png&thumbnail=256&blur=3.0
     ```
     which would create a 256x256px JPEG thumbnail and blur it
+- `GET /image/process_backgrounded.{ext}?src={file}&...` queue transformations to be applied to a given file.
+This accepts the same arguments as the `process.{ext}` endpoint, but does not wait for the processing to complete.
 - `GET /image/details/process.{ext}?src={file}&...` for getting the details of a processed image.
     The returned JSON is the same format as listed for the full-resolution details endpoint.
 - `DELETE /image/delete/{delete_token}/{file}` or `GET /image/delete/{delete_token}/{file}` to